DrSkunk/nerdland-dicsord-podcast-player/README.md

 3. Use `/podcast random` for a random episode
 4. Use `/podcast episode` to search and play a specific episode
 5. Use `/podcast shownotes` to see information about the current episode
+6. Use `/podcast chapters` to view and jump to chapters of the current episode
+7. Use `/podcast ask` to ask a question to the Nerdland Assistant
+8. Use `/podcast update` to update the database and download new episodes (**requires Manage Server permission**; moderator only)
-6. Use `/podcast stop` to stop playback
+9. Use `/podcast stop` to stop playback

 When an episode finishes, the bot automatically plays a random episode from the archive.